ircv3/ircv3-specifications/extensions/echo-message-3.2.md

 Previous versions of this specification didn't include the Limitations section.

-Previous versions of this specification didn't allow for fakes messages when spam filtering.
+Previous versions of this specification didn't allow for faked messages when spam filtering.